I woke up this morning with a list of writing tasks to do:

 The beautiful Bird of Paradise flowers,

-and hints that mythical Eden does exist
+to hint that mythical Eden does exist

-to tropical gardens and a romantic tryst
+to tropical garden and romantic tryst.

-Nature’s beauty always a welcome surprise
+Nature’s beauty a welcome surprise

-even in winter each splendid new day
+even in winter.
+Each splendid new day

 bulbs grow and blossom without fanfare

-reminding us all – spring’s never far away!
+a reminder the spring’s never far away!